 The 'covidiot' police can be just as bad.
 Don't get me wrong, there truly are some covidiots out there, the kind of people who make others feel uncomfortable by bowling into a shop without a mask on and coughing near an elderly person.
 Or the ones who stand outside hospitals shouting 'covid is a hoax!' as the sick and dying lie inside.
 In my view, it's perfectly acceptable to call those people 'covidiots'.

 But what about those who posted photos of families enjoying (socially distanced) days at the beach when rules were relaxed during the summer, calling them covidiots?
-Sure, if they were breaking the rules at, say, this time while hospital admissions / deaths were as bad as they are now, they deserve that 'covidiot' label but not back when it was allowed,
+Sure, if they were breaking the rules at, say, this time while hospital admissions / deaths were as bad as they are now, maybe they deserve that 'covidiot' label but not back when it was allowed.
+I've found myself thinking the government and media's reaction has been somewhat hysterical at time.
+But not now, as cases, hospital admissions and deaths are at a high.
+We adapt our reactions based on statistical context in this fast moving madness.

 The dichotomy we see here is between the desire to appear the opposite of an idiot (intelligent) while not doing the due diligence of checking the rules before accusing others of breaking them (not very intelligent).

 During the past few months, something else I've noticed is the difference that comes depending on whether you 'lead with anger' or 'lead with love'.
 Those who 'lead with anger' allow that negative energy to cloud their ability to notice when compassion is needed.
 They are so blinded by their fury or desperation to get their opinion across / appear 'cool' in their rule-breaking anti-sheeple ways, that they can't see the suffering and worry friends and family might be going through.
-They'll jump to bang on about their theories before looking at someone and asking, 'hey, how are you doing?
-Really?'
+They'll jump to bang on about their theories before looking at someone who has, say a clinically vulnerable loved one at risk, and asking, 'hey, how are you doing?'

 In Circle of Doubt, as Emma navigates the demands of a holding down a full-time job and being a mother, she finds herself contending with the blinkers of those who lead with anger and it has horrible consequences.

-During this pandemic, you'll recognise those who lead with anger because rather than genuinely checking in with family and friends when a new worrying development occurs, their first instinct is to post something on social media which ends up mocking those they should be comforting.
+During this pandemic, you'll recognise those who lead with anger because rather than genuinely checking in with family and friends when a new worrying development occurs, their first instinct is to post an opinion on social media.

 It makes me think of a recent story about a manatee which was found with 'Trump' etched onto its back (bear with me!).
-It's like how some people are so desperate to etch their opinions online, they don't realise how much it might be hurting people close to them.
+It's like how some people are so desperate to etch their opinions online, they don't realise how much it might be hurting people close to them... including, again, those at risk of dying of covid and their very worried loved ones.

 Emma in Circle of Doubt is the same.
-Even with all the anger and frustration she might feel, there is a pause for thought before expressing a view or making a choice that could risk wider repercussions.
+Even with all the anger and frustration she might feel, there is a pause for thought before expressing a view or making a choice (or breaking a rule) that could risk wider repercussions.
 She tries very hard to make compassion the guiding emotion, not anger.

 This doesn't mean censoring views.
 It means thinking carefully about how they will be received, in particular by those you care about, and ensuring you are at peace with that.